 To maintain upright posture we need thoracic extension along with scapular retraction.
 Because we rarely use these ranges most of us have a hard time actively moving into them and this makes it even more difficult to maintain good posture.
 It’s important to re-establish this good mobility so that we can maintain a comfortable posture throughout the day.
 It’s also important to note that perfect posture itself cannot be trained at the gym or afforded to your by a specific treatment; it must be consistently thought about and corrected throughout the day.
 Therefore, it’s important to know how to cue yourself for proper posture.
 A good cue for posture is to bring your shoulder blades down and around the spine.
 You should feel some activation through the muscles on the lower part of the shoulder blades and it should be a comfortable, natural looking posture.
 Another great way to cue yourself to maintain good posture throughout the day is to use Kinesiotape.
 With many patients I will place two strips of the stretchy tape between the shoulder blades to provide feedback or a reminder to maintain better posture.
 When you slump forward the tape will stretch to remind you to sit up straight!

-As you can see the shoulder is a complex region of the body and though there are many common trends with rotator cuff injury it’s important to seek the advice and treatment from a healthcare provider to ensure proper diagnosis and healing.
+As you can see the shoulder is a complex region of the body and though there are many common trends with rotator cuff tears and tendonitis/tendinopathy, it’s important to seek the advice and treatment from a healthcare provider to ensure proper diagnosis and healing.
 If you have shoulder pain it is not necessarily a rotator cuff problem.
 Referred pain from the neck, upper back, bursitis, thoracic outlet syndrome (to name a few) or even something more serious could all create pain in this area.
 This is why a specific diagnosis is so important.